Sean Gunn: Career

 Gunn reprised his role as Kraglin in 2022's Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special and 2023's Guardians of the Galaxy Vol. 3.

-In 2024, he reprised his role as Weasel in Creature Commandos, while also voiced G.I.
+In 2024, he reprised his role as Weasel in Creature Commandos, where also voiced G.I.
 Robot.

 In 2025, Gunn appears as Maxwell Lord in Superman.
+He reprised the role that year in the second season premiere of Peacemaker.